nittin-cz/xperience-by-kentico-aira-unified/README.md

 See [`SUPPORT.md`](https://github.com/Kentico/.github/blob/main/SUPPORT.md#full-support) for more information.

-This feature is currently in a Preview mode, do not use for production instances.
+This feature is currently in Preview mode.
+Do not use it for production instances.

-For any security issues see [`SECURITY.md`](https://github.com/Kentico/.github/blob/main/SECURITY.md).
+For any security issues, see [`SECURITY.md`](https://github.com/Kentico/.github/blob/main/SECURITY.md).